marcouderzo/CSDemoParser/Worklog.md

 ### Why we chose it

 [demoinfogo](https://github.com/ValveSoftware/csgo-demoinfo) is the official CS:GO opensource parser developed by Valve Software written in C/C++.
+The fact that it comes from Valve itself is a compelling reason to use it, even though it doesn't really come with any documentation on how it works on a deeper level.

 ### Building demoinfogo on Windows